GameStop short squeeze: Losses by short sellers

 On January 26, it was reported that short sellers had lost a total of $6 billion due to the squeeze.
 According to Morgan Stanley, a number of hedge funds covered their short positions and sold shares in their portfolio to reduce leverage and market exposure, in some of the largest such actions within 10 years.
 On February 1, GameStop short interest fell to 39 percent of free-floating shares, from 114 percent in mid-January, according to IHS Markit.
 The data was described by Bloomberg News as "potentially an early sign that the short squeeze that propelled GameStop... has progressed."
 Trading on March 8, specifically, caused $609 million in losses from short sellers.

-According to The New York Times, the short squeeze has called into question the viability of short selling as an investment strategy.
+According to Kate Kelly and Matthew Goldstein, writing in The New York Times, the short squeeze made short selling even more difficult and called into question its financial viability by demonstrating how social media retail investors using free trading apps could effectively target hedge funds.
+In addition, whereas short sellers had always needed to be alert for potential lawsuits from the companies they targeted, the squeeze prompted worry about attacks on social media and, in some cases, threats to their personal safety.

 After GameStop's share price spiked again in May 2021, it was reported that Light Street Capital, run by so-called "tiger cub" Glen Kacher, was down more than 20 percent during 2021.

 On June 22, 2021, White Square Capital, a London-based hedge fund that was reported to have suffered "double-digit" losses betting against GameStop, announced that it would be shutting down.